 I cannot or do not want to attend commencement.
 Do I need to tell anyone?
 Will my name be printed in the commencement program?

 No notice is required if you are not attending.
-Your name will be printed in the program regardless of attendance, but it will not be announced since you will not be in attendance to cross the stage.
+If you do not attend, your name will not be printed in the program and it will not be announced since you will not be in attendance to cross the stage.

 If I am not attending commencement, do I still need to complete exit counseling?